1. Use a portable fire extinguisher to fight a fire only if:

 b.
 Flammable liquid fires, such as oil,

-gasoline, solvents.
+gasoline, and solvents.

 c.
 Ordinary combustibles, paper, wood, most

-rubber, plastics, textiles.
+rubber, plastics, and textiles.

 d.
-Flammable metal fires, machining chips,
+Flammable metal fires, machining chips, and reactive metals such as titanium.Â

 5. Class C fire extinguishers are suitable for: